badd-labs/badd-labs/lab4.1/README_solc.md

 "Hello"
 ```

-**Deliverable**: Finish the above commands to execute the helloworld contract.
+**Deliverable**: Finish the above commands to execute the hello-world contract.
 Submit the screenshot of contract-execution results.